alex-strobel/DPP-LabManual/Manuals/Workflow_research_projects/16_Manuscript_revision.md

 > Reviewer 1 asks us to perform analysis X. I guess, A has the most experience in performing X, so dear A, please perform these analyses and answer this point in the manuscript and the rebuttal letter by {insert date at least two weeks before you have to submit the revision}.

-Your rebuttal letter eventually should address all issues in a structured manner!
+Your rebuttal letter eventually should address all issues raised by the reviewers in a structured manner!

 <!-- add template for rebuttal letter -->

-Thank reviewers for valid points, but don't thank for bullshit!
+Thank the reviewers for valid points, but don't thank for bullshit!
+If you think, a reviewer is wrong with their comments, be polite, but determined, e.g.:

+> In our initial version of the manuscript, we obviously failed to make clear that ...

+or

+> While we value the thorough reading of our manuscript and the helpful comments by this reviewer, we disagree in this point. {add elaborate justification why you disagree}

 ...